KF Skënderbeu

 Klubi i Futbollit Skënderbeu is an Albanian professional football club based in Korçë, southeastern Albania.
-The club competes in the Kategoria e Parë, the second tier of Albanian football.
+The club competes in the Kategoria Superiore, the first tier of Albanian football.
 An amateur club named Vllazëria Korçë was founded in 1909.
 The club in its current form was established on August 1926 by Fazlli Frashëri, known as Sportklub Korça, later changing its name to Skënderbeu, after Albania's national hero Skanderbeg.
 The club's home ground has been the Skënderbeu Stadium since it was built in 1957, and it now has a capacity of 12,343, of which 5,724 are seated.

 Skënderbeu Korçë have won 8 league titles, with the first coming in 1933 before going on 78-year run without winning the league.
 The club won its first league title since 1933 in 2011, and they have won the league 6 more times since.
 The club had won six consecutive league titles since 2011, breaking the Albanian record which had been held by Dinamo Tirana who had won four consecutive titles in the 1950s.

 In 2015, the club became the first Albanian side to reach the play-off round of the UEFA Champions League but they lost to Dinamo Zagreb and dropped into the UEFA Europa League, and became the first Albanian side to qualify for the group stages of a UEFA competition.